prideven/CMPE_283_Assignment2-modify-cpuid/README.md

     ./test

 #   Q3.
 Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?
+-->We could see that the number exits do not increase at a stable rate.
+Attaching the screenshot for the exits for VM with inputs: as 1-external interrupts, 30- I/O instructions, or 32-WRMSR, we can see that the number of exits are higher as compared to others.

+-->The exits enatiled by the full VM is:    as shown below, this can varry from the host machine configuration.

+#   Q4.Of the exit types defined in the SDM, which are the most frequent?
+Least?

+From running the test script the most frequent exit type observed in the inner VM was 30-I/O instruction exit at around 149622 (24876 HEX) exits, and we could see many exit that were 0, such as 2-triple fault, 8-NMI Window, 9-task switch, 44-APIC access, 45-Virtualized EOI, 67-UMWait, 68-TPause, etc.